Private Network Access using virtual network integration for Azure Database for MySQL - Flexible Server

 Private DNS zone integration

-Azure private DNS zone integration allows you to resolve the private DNS within the current VNET or any in-region peered VNET where the private DNS Zone is linked.
+Azure private DNS zone integration allows you to resolve the private DNS within the current virtual network or any in-region peered virtual network where the private DNS Zone is linked.

 Virtual network peering

-A virtual network peering enables you to connect two or more Virtual Networks in Azure seamlessly.
+A virtual network peering enables you to connect two or more virtual networks in Azure seamlessly.
 The peered virtual networks appear as one for connectivity purposes.
 The traffic between virtual machines in peered virtual networks uses the Microsoft backbone infrastructure.
-The traffic between the client application and the flexible server in peered VNets is routed only through Microsoft's private network and is isolated to that network.
+The traffic between the client application and the Azure Database for MySQL flexible server instance in peered virtual networks is routed only through Microsoft's private network and is isolated to that network.

 Use Private DNS Zone

 If you use the Azure portal or the Azure CLI to create Azure Database for MySQL flexible server instances with a virtual network, a new private DNS zone ending with

 mysql.database.azure.comis autoprovisioned per server in your subscription using the server name provided.
 Alternatively, if you want to set up your own private DNS zone with the Azure Database for MySQL flexible server instance, see the private DNS overview documentation.

 If you use Azure API, an Azure Resource Manager template (ARM template), or Terraform, create private DNS zones that end with

 mysql.database.azure.comand use them while configuring Azure Database for MySQL flexible server instances with private access.
 For more information, see the private DNS zone overview.